Andrian Candu: Professional activities

-On 2 January 2018, the powers of Dodon were again temporarily suspended by a decision of the Constitutional Court of Moldova due to the fact that Dodon has rejected twice the candidatures of members of the government proposed by the Prime Minister; Candu again became the interim President of the Republic of Moldova.
-On 5 January 2018, Dodon's powers were again temporarily suspended due to the fact that he twice refused to sign the Law on the Suppression of Foreign Propaganda, adopted by the parliament at the end of 2017.
-On 24 September 2018, the powers of Dodon were again temporarily suspended by a decision of the Constitutional Court of Moldova due to the fact that Dodon twice rejected the candidatures of members of the government proposed by the Prime Minister.
+On 2 January 2018, the powers of Dodon were again temporarily suspended by a decision of the Constitutional Court of Moldova because Dodon has rejected twice the candidatures of members of the government proposed by the Prime Minister; Candu again became the interim President of the Republic of Moldova.
+On 5 January 2018, Dodon's powers were again temporarily suspended because he twice refused to sign the Law on the Suppression of Foreign Propaganda, adopted by the parliament at the end of 2017.
+On 24 September 2018, the powers of Dodon were again temporarily suspended by a decision of the Constitutional Court of Moldova because Dodon twice rejected the candidatures of members of the government proposed by the Prime Minister.
 On 10 December 2018, he again served as president due to Dodon's refusal to sign 4 laws.

 According to the last opinion polls carried out in 2019 related to the most popular politicians of the Republic of Moldova, Andrian Candu is placed by some polls on the 10th position among the politicians which are highly trusted by the Moldovans and by some polls on the 13th position.

 On 19 February 2020, Candu, together with a group of MPs, left the faction of the Democrats and the Democratic party.
 On 20 February 2020 they announced at the press conference about the establishment of the Pro Moldova parliamentary group.
 On 18 June 2020, the parliamentary group Pro Moldova became a political party with Candu as the president of this party.

 On 1 September 2020, Candu was nominated by the Pro Moldova National Political Council as the party's candidate in the 1 November 2020 presidential election.
 He was disqualified and did not appear on the ballot because of irregularities in a list of signatures submitted to the Central Election Commission.

 In October 2021, he left politics, and renounced as president of the PRO MOLDOVA Political Party.

 Andrian Candu is fluent in English and Russian.